phanithken/pkser/README.md

-# pkser
+# serverprobe

 ## Description

-pkser is a powerful command-line interface tool designed to streamline and automate repetitive tasks on servers.
+serverprobe is a powerful command-line interface tool designed to streamline and automate repetitive tasks on servers.
 This tool currently focuses on Nginx and Laravel configurations, providing easy-to-use commands for setting up web servers and managing basic authentication.

 The primary goals of this project are to: